connormeaton/connormeaton.github.io/_pages/books.md

 The true scientist is simultaneously able to risk everying pursuing of a theory of everything while always being ready to let it go.

+### Wittgenstein, Ludwig

+**Tractatus Logico-Philosophicus**

+*(2021)*

+Only some things that can be said make sense, but those things tend to not be very interesting compared to what must be shown.

 ## X